timkendrick/timkendrick.github.io/_posts/tips/2016-04-04-hoisting-nesting-and-readability.md

 ### Let's get philosophical here

-By splitting out the function body into these simple nested functions, you end up with something vaguely akin to an interface/implementation pairing, only within a single function: the stripped-down function body effectively becomes pseudo-code that describes what the function needs to do (i.e. the interface), while the gory details are hidden within a set of nested functions that actually do that (i.e. the implementation).
+By splitting out the function body into these simple nested functions, you end up with something vaguely akin to an interface/implementation pairing, only within a single function: the stripped-down function body effectively becomes pseudo-code that describes **what** the function needs to do (i.e. the interface), while the gory details are hidden within a set of nested functions that determine **how** it goes about doing that (i.e. the implementation).
+You can swap out the contents of the nested functions to your heart's content, so long as the signatures of the nested functions (i.e. the contract enforced by the interface) remain the same.

-These nested functions themselves contain their own child functions, and therefore exhibit this same interface-vs-implementation-like divide, so as you go down the chain all the initial complexity is gradually dissolved into a series of straightforward helper functions and the accompanying 'glue' code that describes how they fit together.
+These nested functions themselves contain their own child functions, and therefore exhibit this same interface-vs-implementation-like divide, with each nested scope acting at a lower level of abstraction as you drill further down the scope chain.
+This way all the initial complexity is gradually dissolved into a series of straightforward helper functions and the accompanying 'glue' code that describes how they fit together.

 It's probably clear from these reasons that I'm a big fan of nesting functions as an aid to code organization – I've found it to be a huge help over the years, as have Google, who recommend it [in their JS style guide](https://google.github.io/styleguide/javascriptguide.xml#Nested_functions) (worth checking out, although like any style guide I'd take it with a pinch of salt).